composer6251/record-cataloger-api/readme.md

 ### CATALOG NUMBERS

 #### BY COUNTRY
-The "R" often stands for "Recordds" and the preceeding letters are the record label name Does the "V" also stand for "Vinyl"
+The "R" often stands for "Records" and the preceeding letters are the record label name Does the "V" also stand for "Vinyl"
 Are they always capital letters?
 The catnos?
 Start with "ELV002" format since it's the least likely to be a false positive